 Outside the Box

 For individuals residing with SUS and attending our day programs, group athletics and competition – medals and all – provide a terrific outlet.
-The SUS Olympics and Family Fun Day is held each year in the late spring.
+The SUS Championships and Family Fun Day is held each year in the late spring.

 In black and green uniforms, the SUS Warriors practice weekly and provide mean competition for other Day Hab teams in NYC.
 Highly competitive and high-energy games have made us six time champions with placement in the playoffs every season!